fabiomattei/uglyduckling/README.md

 }
 ```

-No ORM, no MVC, no framework.
+No ORM, no MVC, and a framework that stays out of my way.

 I know I used SQL and not an ORM but I like SQL!
 SQL haven't changed in ages, and this means that it works!
 It is not sad to be old!

 I gave a title to the table and in the fields array I defined the headlines and the sql fields that were taken from the query in order to fill the cells of that table.
 How many times have you solved this same simple problem?